palewire/first-visual-story/tutorial/template.md

 git push origin main
 ```

 You just created your first code commit.
 Reload your repository on GitHub and see your handiwork.

-Now it’s time to load in some real data and start sculpting it on the page.
+Next it’s time to load in some real data and start sculpting it on the page.